RyanGrayVA/vye-research/conversation-guide-template.md

 ### Things to watch for:
 - Does the participant notice the success message?

+## Sixth Task: Update Direct Deposit - 2 minutes
+- You have changed banks and need to update your direct deposit information so payment gets to your new account.
+How would you do this?

+### Things to watch for:
+- Does the participant understand that the Benefits profile link is the correct place to update the information?
+- Does the participant try to go to the global VA profile to do so?

-## Sixth Task: Verify past payment amount - 2 minutes
+## Seventh Task: Verify past payment amount - 2 minutes
 - You have a question about how much was deposited for the month of February 2022.
 - Can you find out how much was deposited to your account?

 ### Things to watch for:
 - Does the participant understand that the history continues via the pagination links?

-## Seventh Task: Update Direct Deposit - 2 minutes
+## Eighth Task: Remaining benefits - 2 minutes
-- You have changed banks and need to update your direct deposit information so payment gets to your new account.
-How would you do this?
+- You have a question about your remaining benefits and when they expire.
+How would you find the answer?

 ### Things to watch for:
-- Does the participant understand that the Benefits profile link is the correct place to update the information?
-- Does the participant try to go to the global VA profile to do so?
+- Does the participant expect to find this with his verification history or in the profile?

-## Post-Task Interview - X minutes
+## Post-Task Interview - 2 minutes

-- Question 1
-- Question 2
+- Are there any other questions about your enrollment verifications that you have?
+- Would you come back to the website to see status updates on your pending payments or would you feel satisfied with the timeframe for payment you noticed today?
+- Anything else you would like to share, even if unrelated to what you've seen today?
 - Any questions for me?

 ## Consent to use video clips